 There are so many benefits to playing golf.
-Not only is it an enjoyable, rewarding, and fun way to spend an afternoon with your best friends, it’s also a great way to keep active and healthy.
+Not only is it an enjoyable, rewarding, and fun way to spend an afternoon with your best friends, but it’s also a great way to keep active and healthy.
 Plus, it’s a great sport and extremely popular as well.

 How To Start Playing Golf

 Of course, playing golf doesn’t mean you should run out and buy expensive golf clubs.
-Nor does it mean you should join a ritzy golf club either.
+Nor does it mean you should join a ritzy golf club, either.
 As with any sport, you should take it nice and easy and pace yourself.
 In fact, before you start, ask around and see if any local neighbors or friends play.
 This way, you can network with them and start playing golf nice and slow.

 Honestly, we couldn’t agree more.
 Read up on how to grip and swing a golf club, then hit some balls for fun.
-See how it feels, see if you think you’d enjoy taking it further.
+See how it feels and if you think you’d enjoy taking it further.
 You’ll discover plenty of locations now explicitly dedicated to amateur golfers.
 This way, you swing away for as long as you like while trying to hit fun targets or score points for distance.
 Please don’t put any pressure on yourself, go and enjoy it.

 Now that you established you want to start playing golf, it’s time to swing that club and start taking lessons.
 Once you start learning, you can start with the nuance of your swing, the game’s finer details, and how to play off different surfaces.
-There are hundreds of golf instructors in every county, looking for new talent just like you.
+There are hundreds of golf instructors in every county looking for new talent just like you.

 Moreover, many golf teachers are ex-professionals and long-time players of the game to help you improve.
 As with most things, we recommend seeking out some reviews and prices for different coaches before committing to one, as they usually don’t come cheap.

 Buying or Renting Clubs?